mahdi-hamdii/test/readme2.md

 - Install TLS cert and configure rsyslog
 - Restart rsyslog to activate forwarding

-## After Running this script:
+## After Running these scripts:
-The logging setup will be complete.
-Logs from XLD will be:
-- Stored and rotated in /var/log/deployit/deployit.log
-- Forwarded securely to the central log collector over TLS
+After Running Both Scripts
+- Your XLD instance will be configured to:
+- Monitor system metrics via collectd
+- Forward logs securely using rsyslog
+- Rotate logs cleanly to manage disk usage